Smoking & Second Hand Smoke, what it does to cause all that trouble

 Vitamin B5: Cigarette smoking damages collagen, depletes vitamin C (necessary for collagen), causes wrinkles, blood vessel constriction and sallow skin.
 You need Pantothenic acid (B5).

 Vitamin B12: It is found that smokers have low blood levels of cobalamin (Vitamin B12).
-Also, note large doses of Vitamin C destroy cobalamin, so taken Vitamin C and B12 supplements an hour or more apart, not at the same time.
+Also, note that large doses of Vitamin C destroy cobalamin, so take Vitamin C and B12 supplements an hour or more apart, not at the same time.

-Smokers, and those exposed to second-hand smoke should consume more high in beta-carotene (carrots, squash, yams, sweet potatoes and other yellow-orange vegetables) as well as foods rich in Vitamin C (citrus fruits, peppers, and broccoli) and vitamin E. (wheat germ and nuts).
-Note: above we recommended not to take beta-carotene supplements.
-This is different from eating the vegetables that have this ingredient because the vegetable has all the co-factors necessary for the proper use of the vitamin.
+Smokers and those exposed to second-hand smoke should consume more foods high in beta-carotene (carrots, squash, yams, sweet potatoes, and other yellow-orange vegetables) as well as foods rich in Vitamin C (citrus fruits, peppers, and broccoli) and vitamin E. (wheat germ and nuts).
+Note: above, we recommended not to take beta-carotene supplements.
+This is different from eating the vegetables that have this ingredient because the vegetable has all the cofactors necessary for the proper use of the vitamin.

 Selenium: Selenium acts to prevent the accumulation in your body of toxic deposits of heavy metals like cadmium.
 Chemically, it creates a bond with the metal, thus rendering it less harmful and helping your body to eliminate it.

-Since magnesium and calcium all work together to make your heart muscle contract in a regular rhythm, one of the first signs of a magnesium deficiency is an irregular heartbeat.
-As a result of calcium/magnesium imbalance, calcium deposits may form on the heart muscle.
+Since magnesium and calcium both work together to make your heart muscle contract in a regular rhythm, one of the first signs of a magnesium deficiency is an irregular heartbeat.
+As a result of a calcium/magnesium imbalance, calcium deposits may form on the heart muscle.
 If this happens, the heart cannot contract properly.
 Magnesium is also important in breaking down fats you eat into fatty acids that can be useful in building body parts like nerve sheaths and cellular membranes.
 If those fats are not broken down properly, they begin to collect in deposits, which lodge on damaged arterial points.
-Thus a magnesium deficiency can increase you risks of contracting the two major degenerative heart diseases: arteriosclerosis and arteriosclerosis.
+Thus, a magnesium deficiency can increase your risk of contracting the two major degenerative heart diseases: arteriosclerosis and atherosclerosis.
 Another point to remember in this regard is that magnesium is necessary for the synthesis of lecithin, which also helps break down those fats.

 Other problems related to smoking

 Coughing: There are herbs that stop coughing by increasing the production of saliva, which makes you swallow more frequently, suppressing the cough reflex.
-These herbs are the contained in the cough drops containing the oil from herbs including eucalyptus, peppermint, anise and fennel.
-Slippery elm is another herb that stops the cough reflex by forming a protective and smoothing layer around the irritated mucous of your throat.
+These herbs are contained in the cough drops containing the oil from herbs including eucalyptus, peppermint, anise, and fennel.
+Slippery elm is another herb that stops the cough reflex by forming a protective and smoothing layer around the irritated mucosa of your throat.
 You can find slippery elm teas and lozenges.
-A few other anti-cough herbs are called “expectorants” because they thin the cough-causing mucous.
-Horehound is probably the most effective and best tasting of these herbs.
+A few other anti-cough herbs are called “expectorants” because they thin the cough-causing mucus.
+Horehound is probably the most effective and best-tasting of these herbs.
 You can find horehound tea bags and cough lozenges.

 NEEDED VITAMINS: